trane-project/trane/README.md

 - `blacklist`: Defines the list of units which should be ignored and marked as mastered during exercise scheduling.
 - `practice_stats`: Defines how the student's progress is stored for later used by the scheduler.
+- `course_builder`: Defines utilities to make it easier to build Trane courses.
 - `lib.rs`: This file defines the public API of the crate, which is the entry point for using Trane.

 If there's a particular part of the code that is confusing, does not follow standard Rust idioms or